Reception into Full Connexion & Ordination

 - Prayer and the laying on of hands

 The essential features of a Methodist ordination service are an ordination prayer and the imposition of hands by an ordained presbyter (the President or a Past President of the Conference) on behalf of the Conference.
+At a Diaconal Ordination the Warden of the Methodist Diaconal Order also takes part in the laying on of hands.
 Usually two other people also take part in the laying on of hands at a Methodist service of ordination to the presbyterate: the Assisting Minister, chosen by the ordinand, who has been personally significant to them in their journey to this point; and The World Church Representative, a presbyter from another country, who represents the global Communion of which our Connexion is a part.

 The practice of laying hands on the head of each person to be ordained is an ancient feature originating in the Church of the New Testament, where it was used to denote and direct the focus of an accompanying prayer.
 In the case of a Methodist ordination service, the prayer accompanying the imposition of hands is: “Father, send the Holy Spirit upon N for the office and work of a Presbyter [or Deacon] in your Church.”
 The intention in a Methodist ordination service is to ordain into the ministry of the one holy catholic and apostolic Church.